AI Cannot Enforce Its Own Authority

 AI has models.
 It has tools.
 It has agents.What it does not have is enforceable authority.

-Task → Constrained Reasoning Loop → Action Decision Boundary
+Task → Admissibility Evaluation → Action Decision Boundary

 Why This Exists